pivotal/docs-tas-adapter/README.md

 ### Promoting to Pre-Prod and Prod

-**Prerequisite** Needs additional privileges - reach out to the docs team [#tanzu-docs](https://vmware.slack.com/archives/C055V2M0H) to ask a writer to do this step for you.
+**Prerequisite** Needs additional privileges - reach out to the docs team in [#tanzu-docs](https://vmware.slack.com/archives/C055V2M0H) to ask a writer to do this step for you.

 1. Go to Staging publications in docsdash
   https://docsdash.vmware.com/deployment-stage